 Final moving expense: You have one calendar year from your retirement date to use your last government-paid move anywhere within the U.S. or to your home of record outside the country.
 Check with your installation’s Personnel Support Office for information.

 Life insurance: Your Servicemembers’ Group Life Insurance plan continues uninterrupted for 120 days after separation.
 During that time, you can convert your life insurance to Veterans’ Group Life Insurance.
-You can still convert after 120 days, but you have to prove that you’re in good health.
-Check out ExploreVA.gov for more.
+You can still convert after 120 days, but you will have to prove that you’re in good health.
+Visit the VA life insurance webpage for more information.

 Commissary and exchange privileges: You and your family have the same access to both facilities after retirement.
 The only exception – overseas privileges may be subject to a Status of Forces Agreement.

 GI Bill/Education and Training: Depending on which GI Bill you have, and when you leave the service, your GI Bill may be good for 10 years, 15 years or indefinitely.
-Get the details at your installation’s education office or at Explore VA.gov.
+Get the details at your installation’s education office or visit the VA education webpage for more information.

-Home loans: Find out about a Department of Veterans Affairs loan to purchase or build your dream retirement home.
+Home loans: Find out about a VA loan to purchase or build your dream retirement home.
 To qualify, you must have served at least 24 months and have an honorable or general discharge.
-Call 800-827-1000 or visit the VA Home Loans page.
+Call 800-827-1000 or visit the VA housing assistance webpage.

 The Survivor Benefit Plan: The plan provides a portion of your retirement pay to your spouse or other eligible person after your death.
 As long as you have an eligible spouse or child, you’ll automatically be enrolled, and at the maximum level unless you elect otherwise.
-Contact your Transition Assistance Program office or the Defense Finance and Accounting Service with any questions.
+Contact your installation TAP office or the Defense Finance and Accounting Service with any questions.

 4. Finally, prepare for civilian life.

 You’ve got military life down cold.
 What’s it like being a civilian?
-Don’t stress, just know what to expect, and have some strategies for success.
+Time will tell.
+The best way to prepare is to know what to expect and have some strategies for success.

 Saying goodbye: You’ve been through enough moves to know what it’s like to leave friends who feel more like family.
 But these days, social media makes it easy to keep in touch.